ffagithub/FFA-Regional-Standards/README.md

 to manage the increasing complexity of systems.

 **Complexity**: The current scale of the system magnifies cost and complexity.
-If this is not actively addressed and managed, this complexity get worse as time progresses and
+If this is not actively addressed and managed, this complexity will only get worse as time progresses and

 1. More and more features are added,